ray-project/ray/doc/source/tune/tutorials/tune-checkpoints.rst

-To enable this fault tolerance functionality, Ray Tune comes with facilities to synchronize checkpoints between nodes to provide a consolidated directory that experiment and all trial checkpoints can be accessed from.
+To enable this fault tolerance functionality, Ray Tune comes with facilities to synchronize checkpoints between nodes to provide a consolidated directory containing the experiment checkpoint and all trial checkpoints.

 Synchronization Options
 -----------------------